 The large scatter in measured activation fraction at each supersaturation (Fig. 4) is partially due to the air mass origin.
 This is shown clearly in Fig. 5b, which presents the measured CCN/CN separately for each wind direction.
-For the low supersaturations (0.22, 0.44%), CCN/CN is larger when the air masses are "cleaner" i.e. when they originated from the South (Fig. 5b).
-For the high supersaturations the ratio remains more or less constant (and close to unity, since most of the aerosol is activated) regardless of the air masses, because of the presence of relatively small particles, a fraction of which remain unactivated even at high supersaturations.
+For the low supersaturations (0.21, 0.38%), CCN/CN is larger when the air masses are "cleaner" i.e. when they are originated from the South (Fig. 5b).
+For the high supersaturations the ratio remains more or less constant (and close to unity, since most of the aerosol activates), regardless of the air mass origin.
+The slopes of all of the CCN spectra (excluding the one from the South) are similar, consistent with their continental origin.

-15 3.2 Aerosol mass and composition measurements
+3.2 Aerosol mass and composition measurements

-The distinction between "polluted" (Fig. 1a, b) and "cleaner" (Fig 1c, d) air masses suggested from the back trajectories is reflected in the size distribution measurements (Fig. 6).
-Aerosol concentrations in air masses originating from central and northeastern Europe (21 and 25 September) were significantly higher (t-test, α =0.01) and with a larger number of smaller particles, than observed in air originating from the south (27 September).
-The corresponding average values (dN/dlogDp) for the aforementioned dates were 7804±929, 4119±386 and 3463±373.
-For particles smaller than 40 nm, the values were 897±178, 467±71 and 289±81, respectively.
+The distinction between "polluted" (Fig. 1a, b) and "cleaner" (Fig. 1c, d) air masses suggested from the back trajectories is reflected in the size distribution measurements (Fig. 6).
+Aerosol concentrations in air masses originating from central Europe (21 September) were significantly higher (t-test, 99% confidence level), exhibiting a maxima in the range of 60 nm.
+The size distributions for air masses originating from the South (27 September) are rather similar, with a maxima in the range of 100 nm.
+The main difference between the two is the presence of a somewhat elevated fraction of particles with sizes below 100 nm for 25 September consistent with the continental origin of the air masses.
+The corresponding average number concentrations for the aforementioned dates were 7804 \pm 929, 4119 \pm 386 and 3463 \pm 373 cm-3, respectively.
+For particles smaller than 40 nm, the values were 897 \pm 178, 467 \pm 71 and 289 \pm 81 cm-3, respectively.